OUR DESIRE STREET PARTNERS

 Special COVID-19 Update

 Please pray for all our partners who are ministering in under-resourced neighborhoods.
-Most have been greatly impacted by social distancing guidelines and, of course, economic issues are often felt most severely where resources fall short.
+Most have been greatly impacted by social distancing guidelines and, of course, economic issues are often felt most severely where resources were tight to begin with.

 Scott Moore / Trinity Family Ministries in Mobile, AL is serving 600-700 meals weekly.
 Is in need of sanitizer and cleaning supplies.
-They also covet your prayers for their Summer Camps starting in a couple of weeks–for a safe and much-needed outlet for neighborhood kids and their families.
+They also covet your prayers for their Summer Camps–for a safe and much-needed outlet for neighborhood kids and their families.

 Charles Lee / That’s My Child in Montgomery, AL is providing free hot dogs to the neighborhood.
 Is in need of operating finances.

 Drew Henley / Redeemer Community Church in Atlanta, GA is collecting food, cleaning supplies, and Walmart gift cards for outreach in their community.
-Is in need of volunteers to make food deliveries.
-You can sign up here to help deliver food: RCC-drive.
+They’re grateful for 56 volunteer driver making food deliveries–and need more!
+Please sign up here to help deliver food: RCC-drive.
+Please give God praises for oaksATL having completed renovations on Peace Prep‘s upper floor, which will be home to the church.

 DeSean Dyson / The Redeemer’s School in Jackson, MS is doing fundraising for technology for blended learning.
 They could use a mask sanitizer and dividers.